 This mainly happens because when you install programs, they continue to add their entries to the context menu, and if one is programmed badly, you could end up with an unresponsive context menu.

-Context Menu freezes or is slow to open on Windows PC
+Context Menu slow to open or freezes in Windows 11

 If when you right-click on the Desktop or File Explorer, the Context Menu freezes or is slow to open on your Windows computer, here are a few things you need to take a look at to fix the issue.

-First thing first, you must perform a clean boot of your Windows computer.
-In Clean Boot State, if you find that the problem disappears, then you need to enable one program after another and see if you can identify the program that is causing issues.
+Perform a clean boot of your Windows computer.
+In Clean Boot State, if the problem disappears, enable one program at a time and see if you can identify the one causing the issue.

 Related: Right-click menu stuck on screen in Windows